 Choice of Mode

-For many years, the equipment with GWT, used longitudinal waves.
-However, last generation of equipment is using torsional waves.
-Swiss Approval owned equipment, is using the torsional mode, which is much superior to the longitudinal mode, in the vast majority of applications.
+For many years, the guided wave equipment used longitudinal waves.
+However, the last generation of equipment is using torsional waves.
+Swiss Approval owned equipment, is using the torsional mode, which is superior to the longitudinal mode, in the vast majority of applications.
 This is because of the following reasons:

-• The wave velocity does not change with frequency.
+- The wave velocity does not change with frequency (non-dispersive mode)

 Performing a Guided Wave Test

-Guided wave equipment can display the results of the test as an A-scan, showing distance along the pipe, and as a C-scan, providing a view of the unrolled pipe.
+Guided wave equipment can display the results of the test as an A-scan, showing distance of an indication from the test position along the pipe, and as a C-scan, providing an unrolled pipe view.

 Application Examples